drupaldiversity/diversity-of-the-web/SURVEY.md

     () Yes
     () No

-    With which ethnicity do you most identify (from Information is Beautiful [2])?
+    With which ethnicity do you identify? (check all that apply)

     [] White
     [] Asian
     [] Latino
     [] Black
-    [] Multi
+    [] Pacific Islander
     [] Other
     [] Decline

 ### Sexual Orientation

     Do you identify with any of the following?
-Check all that apply.
     () Straight
     () Gay
     () Lesbian